spencll/eyEHR/README.md

 We have broken down the Capstone Project into easy-to-follow steps.
 Each step of the capstone contains a link with instructions for that step.
 You may notice this secondCapstone follows a similar pattern to your first Capstone, however, there are key differences.

+## Introduction

+Welcome to EyeHR, an electronic health record for eye care practioners but accessible by patients only to their own records.

 ## How to run

 Setting up back end:

 Run seed generator: node seed_generator.js

 Creating/seeding db: